 It’s true, the French really drink more wine.
 The numbers don’t lie, and neither do my eyes.

 While dining out in France, virtually everyone seems to be shopping on a glass of wine.

 (wine is very inexpensive in France compared to elsewhere).

-The best thing about the French way of eating is it is painless and it’s yet another reason why you would love to live in France.
+The best thing about the French way of eating is that it’s painless, and it’s yet another reason you would love to live in France.
 At least, I keep telling myself that.

 Now for the bad news.
 The French population is getting fatter with each passing decade.